 Here’s another quick and fun option.
 If you have prepared a range of chopped vegetables and meats, you can ask your guests what type of kabob they’d like.
 Better yet, involve everyone in the cooking process and encourage them to make their own.
 Cooking should be fun, and there are few more enjoyable ways to cook than in the outdoors amongst friends.
 Simply place the skewers on the grill, spray with a little canola oil, and turn every few minutes.
 The smells that filling your porch will prime everyone for the meat feast that is to come!

 It’s always nice to have a fish option and, as the best, high-quality coals are already burning, what could be better than smoked salmon?
-Whether it’s slowly warmed and served with a honey, soy, or ginger sauce, or crumbled over a fresh salad, smoked salmon will bring out the best of an oaked chardonnay, a subtle pinot noir, or just a nice homebrew beer brewed from grain you milled yourself.
+Whether it’s slowly warmed and served with a honey, soy, or ginger sauce, or crumbled over a fresh salad, smoked salmon will bring out the best of an oaked chardonnay, a subtle pinot noir, or just a nice homebrew beer.

 Struggling to open that wine bottle?
 Check out this post on the best wine keys for servers and get poppin’.